McRae Family Cemetery

 In the 20th century, Jackson County experienced rapid growth and modernization.
 The discovery of offshore petroleum reserves in the 1930s brought about the establishment of industries related to oil and gas exploration and production.
 Shipbuilding also became a major industry, with the construction of naval vessels during World War II and the subsequent development of the modern shipbuilding facility, Ingalls Shipbuilding.
 Today, Jackson County is a thriving area known for its cultural heritage, outdoor recreational opportunities, and vibrant economy.

-This timeline provides a condensed summary of the historical journey of Jackson County, Mississippi.
+This timeline provides a concise overview of the key events in the history of Jackson County, Mississippi.

 • 1699: Jackson County is founded by French explorer Pierre Le Moyne d'Iberville.